What does the Kristin Mitchell Foundation do?

 • George Latella, MBA

 • Bob Teti, CPA

 Grants: Helping Others To Perform Our Mission

 The Kristin Mitchell Foundation awards grants every year to local agencies working to educate about dating violence on college campuses.
-Aldersgate Youth Services Bureau and Women In Transition were the two recipients of our 2009 grants.
+Aldersgate Youth Services Bureau and Notre Dame University of Maryland were the two recipients of our 2014 grants.

 Scholarships: A Scholarship In Kristin’s name

 The Kristin M. Mitchell ‘05 Memorial Scholarship is awarded yearly.
 The recipient will always be a Saint Joseph’s University undergraduate student who exemplifies the extraordinary contributions Kristin made to SJU, and must have demonstrated active involvement in Service Learning activities.